miyuki-chan/sse-popcount/README.rst

 in your system.

-After invocation this script will create ``results`` directory, which will contain (for each triple "compiler-architecture-optimization flag"):
+After invocation this script will create ``results`` directory, which will contain (for each triple "compiler -- architecture -- optimization flags"):

 * ``speed-*.s`` --- annotated assembly code
 * ``speed-*.cpp.100t.optimized`` --- dump of final GIMPLE IR (for GCC only)
 * ``speed-*.ll`` --- dump of LLVM IR (for Clang only)
 * ``results-*.txt`` --- benchmark results

 Available implementations in this version
 ------------------------------------------------------------------------
 There are following procedures:

 * ``sse-lookup`` --- pshufb version described in the article.